-Problem Possible Causes Solution Temperature setting may be higher than ambient room temperature Lower the temperature setting The heat exchanger on the indoor or outdoor unit is dirty Clean the affected heat exchanger The air filter is dirty Remove the filter and clean it according to instructions The air inlet or outlet of either unit is blocked Turn the unit off, remove the obstruction and turn it back on Poor Cooling Performance Doors and windows are open Make sure that all doors and windows are closed while operating the unit Excessive heat is generated by sunlight Close windows and curtains during periods of high heat or bright sunshine Too many sources of heat in the room (people, computers, electronics, etc.) Reduce amount of heat sources Low refrigerant due to leak or long-term use Check for leaks, re-seal if necessary and top off refrigerant Power failure Wait for the power to be restored The power is turned off Turn on the power The unit is not working The fuse is burned out Replace the fuse The unit is not working Remote control batteries are dead Replace batteries The Unit's 3-minutes protection has been activated Wait three minutes after restarting the unit Timer is activated Turn timer off There is too much or too little refrigerant in the system Check for leaks and recharge the system with refrigerant.
-Incompressible gas or moisture has entered the system.
-Evacuate and recharge the system with refrigerant The unit starts and stops frequently System circuit is blocked Determine which circuit is blocked and replace the malfunctioning piece of equipment The compressor is broken Replace the compressor The voltage is too high or too low Install a manostat to regulate the voltage The outdoor temperature is extremely low Use auxiliary heating device Poor heating performance Cold air is entering through doors and windows Make sure that all doors and windows are closed during use Low refrigerant due to leak or long-term use Check for leaks, re-seal if necessary and top off refrigerant Indicator lamps continue flashing Error code appears and begins with the letters as the following in the window display of indoor unit: • E(x), P(x), F(x) • EH(xx), EL(xx), EC(xx) • PH(xx), PL(xx), PC(xx) The unit may stop operation or continue to run safely.
-If the indica minutes.
+PROBLEM POSSIBLE CAUSES SOLUTION - Temperature setting may be higher than ambient room temperature Lower the temperature setting The heat exchanger on the indoor or outdoor unit is dirty Clean the affected heat exchanger The air filter is dirty Remove the filter and clean it according to instructions Poor Cooling Performance The air inlet or outlet of either unit is blocked Turn the unit off, remove the obstruction and turn it back on Doors and windows are open Ensure all doors and windows are closed while operating the unit Excessive heat is generated by sunlight Close windows and curtains during periods of high heat or bright sunshine Too many sources of heat in the room (people, computers, electronics, etc.) Reduce amount of heat sources Low refrigerant due to leak or long-term use Check for leaks, re-seal if necessary and top off the refrigerant The filter is blocked with dust.
+Clean the filter.
+Poor Hosting Performance The temperature is set too low.
+Check the temperature and reset if necessary.
+Poor Heating Performance A window or door is open Ensure all the doors and windows are closed while operating the unit.
+The outdoor unit is obstructed.
+Turn the unit off, remove the obstruction and turn the unit back on.
+Power failure Wait for the power to be restored The power is turned off Turn on the power The fuse is burned out Replace the fuse The unit is not working Remote control batteries are dead Replace batteries The unit's 3-minute protection has been activated Wait three minutes after restarting the unit Timer is activated Turn timer off There's too much or too little refrigerant in the system Check for leaks and recharge the system with refrigerant.
+The unit starts and stops Incompressible gas or moisture has entered the system.
+Evacuate and recharge the system with refrigerant frequently System circuit is blocked Determine which circuit is blocked and replace the malfunctioning piece of equipment The compressor is broken Replace the compressor The voltage is too high or too low Install a manostat to regulate the voltage The outdoor temperature is extremely low Use auxiliary heating device Poor heating performance Cold air is entering through doors and windows Make sure that all doors and windows are closed during use Low refrigerant due to leak or long-term use Check for leaks, re-seal if necessary and top off the refrigerant Indicator lamps continue flashing Error code appears and begins with the letters as the The unit may stop operation or continue to run safely.
+If the indicator lamps continue to flash or error codes appear, wait following in the window for about 10 minutes.
 The problem may resolve itself.
 If not, disconnect the power, then connect it again.
-Turn the unit on.
-If the problem persists, disconnect the power and contact your nearest statement. tor lamps continue to flash or error codes appear, wait for about 10 est customer service center.
+Turn the unit display of the indoor unit: E(x), P(x), F(x) EH(xx), EL(xx), EC(xx) PH(xx), PL(xx), PC(xx) power and contact your nearest customer service center. $\Gamma \cap (XX), \Gamma \cup (XX), \Gamma \cup (XX)$

-NOTE: If the problem persists after performing checks and diagnostics above, turn off your unit immediately and contact an authorized service center.
+NOTE: If your problem persists after performing the checks and diagnostics above, turn off the unit immediately and contact an authorized service center.